Samic8/samdawson.dev/src/articles/less-addictive-slack/less-addictive-slack.md

 ## CSS Tweaks

-Reactions make slack more addictive then I would like.
+Reactions make slack more addictive than I would like.
 Often reactions don't add much to the experience either, do I really need to know that 10 people reacted with 😂? (or maybe I'm just no fun?)

 To turn off the _viewing_ of reactions this CSS does the trick.
 It won't stop you from reacting to posts from others either.